wp-plugins/40nuggets/trunk/readme.txt

 Email us anytime at support@40nuggets.com or connect with us on Twitter [@40nuggets](twitter.com/40nuggets )

 == Changelog ==
+= 0.5.1 =
-= 0.5 =
+Fix issue where CURLOPT_FOLLOWLOCATION cannot be activated when safe_mode is enabled = 0.5 =
 * Better integration with 40Nuggets
 * Add CTA